fake-name/xA-Scraper/README.md

 ## Notes:

+ - There have been reports that things are actively broken on non-linux platforms.
+Realistically, all development is done on a Ubuntu 16.04 LTS install, and running on anything else is at your own risk.

  - The Yiff-Party scraper requires significant external infrastructure, as it currently depends on threading it's fetch requests through my [autotriever](https://github.com/fake-name/AutoTriever)